 The Dean’s Undergraduate Student Research Awards (DURA) were created to provide more opportunities for undergraduate students in the Faculty of Science to gain hands-on research experience.
 They provide 16-week positions (paid, full-time) for students to work in a York University research lab over the summer.
 Students who apply for a DURA must first secure the support of a faculty supervisor, who agrees to host the student in their research group and to pay a portion of their salary.

-For summer 2017, the Faculty has granted 19 DURAs (see highlights below), in addition to 20 Undergraduate Science Research Awards from NSERC.
+For summer 2018, the Faculty is offering 25 DURAs, in addition to 20 Undergraduate Science Research Awards from NSERC.
 The Faculty is committed to increasing the number of DURAs over time.

 Why are DURAs important?